klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/readme.md

 I usually refer to this technique as "Jumper".

 However, if we want to implement something like that, we would need to dynamically resolve the address of the correct `syscall` instruction, for each System Call we want to use.
-After a skim read of the SysWhispers2 code, it was apparent I could easily implement the missing functionality.
+After a skim read of the SysWhispers code, it was apparent I could easily implement the missing functionality.

-Indeed, SysWhisper already maintained in memory a structure to associate System Service Numbers (SSN) and RVAs:
+Indeed, SysWhispers already maintained in memory a structure to associate System Service Numbers (SSN) and RVAs:

 ```c
 typedef struct _SW2_SYSCALL_ENTRY